React Concepts: usePrevious and children

 // useEffect return

-// useEffect 1
+// useEffect 1children

-concept in React
+The children concept in React

 refers to any child components or elements passed into a parent component.
 In this example, the TestComponent

-component, but React does not rerender TestComponent
+is rendered by the TestWrapper component, but React does not rerender TestComponent after clicking the button

 because the props have not changed.
 React reuses the same component instance as long as its props remain unchanged.

-This custom implementation demonstrates how React optimizes rendering by not rerendering TestComponent
+This custom implementation demonstrates how React optimizes rendering by not rerendering TestComponent unless the

-props passed to it change, despite the state change in the parent component (TestWrapper
+props passed to it change, despite the state change in the parent component (TestWrapper).

 import { ReactElement, useState } from "react";